natterstefan/trello-multiboard/README.md

 * you can add as many `boards` as you like.
 Currently the `name` of the board (in this case `ls_boards`) is not used in the code somewhere else (e.g. filter or something)
 * `name` and the other properties work with RegEx
+* `membersConfig` is optional and can hide specific boards if a certain user is logged in.
 * `color` and `background_color` are optional

 ### Example app.json config ###